Discounted optimal stopping of a Brownian bridge, with application to American options under pinning: Introduction

 The rest of the paper is structured as follows.
-Section \ref{sec:the_problem} settles the problem and presents general comments on OSPs.
-Section \ref{sec:theoretical_results} is split in two parts: Subsection \ref{subsec:pricing} exposes the required results for obtaining the free-boundary equation and shows that the OSB is its unique solution; whereas Subsection \ref{subsec:put_call_parity} shows how the solution of an OSP changes when the gain function and the underlying process are slightly modified.
-Section \ref{sec:boundary_computation} deals with the problem of computing the OSP and the uncertainty associated to the estimation of the process' volatility.
-In Section \ref{sec:real_data} the profits generated when optimally exercising Apple's and IBM's options according to our OSB and the OSB based on the geometric Brownian motion.
-Final remarks are given in Section \ref{sec:concluding_remarks}.
-The proofs of the theoretical results and auxiliary lemmas are relegated to the supplementary materials.
+In Section \ref{sec:the_problem}, we introduce the model along with notations and definitions.
+Section \ref{sec:pricing} provides the theoretical results required for obtaining the free-boundary equation.
+Section \ref{sec:boundary_computation} deals with the problem of computing the optimal stopping boundary and quantifying the uncertainty associated with the estimation of the stock volatility.
+Section~\ref{sec:real_data} compares our method with the optimal exercise time based on a geometric Brownian motion by using real data exhibiting various degrees of pinning.
+Section \ref{sec:pinning-at-any-point} comments about the relaxation of the pinning-at-the-strike assumption and, finally, Section~\ref{sec:concluding_remarks} offers some conclusions.\\

+Proofs and technical lemmas required to back up Section \ref{sec:pricing} are relegated to Appendix \ref{sec:sup_A} and \ref{sec:sup_B} respectively.
+Supplementary Materials are available online (see Section \ref{supplement}) for the implementation and reproducibility of the methods and simulations exposed in Section \ref{sec:boundary_computation}.